 ”Account Not Found” or “Access Denied”

-- New account — If this is your first time, you’ll need to create an account first.
+What’s happening: You sign in with Google successfully, but PULSEIntel Pro says your account isn’t found or you don’t have access.
+Possible causes:- New account — If this is your first time, you’ll need to create an account first.
 Register at pulseintelpro.com to get started.

 - Wrong email — You may be signed in with a different Google account than the one linked to your PULSEIntel Pro account